-I am currently a Researcher at the Social and Political Sciences Department of the European University Institute.
+I have defended my PhD at the Social and Political Sciences Department of the European University Institute in September 2023 and am currently a postdoctoral researcher.
 While I’m interested in many things, my current research is focused on the interplay between social identity and political behavior.

 I use quantitative text analysis to trace political indoctrination in authoritarian regimes in my book project dissertation.
 In addition and not always to the liking of my professors, I also work on affective polarization in multiple contexts.